 Audio Quality

-This is the single most important factor.
-Clear audio recorded with a good microphone in a quiet environment produces near-perfect transcripts.
-Poor audio with background noise, echo, or compression artifacts dramatically reduces accuracy.
+The single most important factor.
+Clear audio with a good mic in a quiet room produces near-perfect transcripts.
+Noise, echo, or compression artifacts kill accuracy.

 High accuracy scenarios: